micans/pick/README.md

 removing those that do not start near expected primer sites (see below).
 Other applications include the computation and extraction of quantities for quality control.

+Two options to control display and handling of clipped parts of alignments are:

+`--sam-aln-context=<N>` - show soft-clipped sequence in printed alignment, e.g. with `,aln_all`, up to an additional length of `N` bases.

+`--sam-aln-trim` - convert exterior insertions and deletions (such as produced by *vsearch*) to soft-clipped sequence.

 ### Operators to output alignments

 ```